michaelzick/SEON/README.md

 Seting up the database
 ----------------------

-I've included an SQL file called "sampledatabase.sql" in "your_app_name/db/".
+I've included an SQL file called "surfers.sql" in "your_app_name/db/".

-Go to the phpMyAdmin URL for your OpenShift app, and import this SQL file.
-It will appear as "classicmodels".
+Go to the phpMyAdmin URL for your OpenShift app, select the "seon" db on the left and import this SQL file.

 Local Setup Instructions
 ========================